benbdp/Arm/README.md

 The arm that will be used to "pick" the tomato is made of Dynamixel AX-12A servos.

-The program is run on an Nvidia Jetson TK1 that interfaces with the servos using s USB2AX.
+The program is run on an Nvidia Jetson TK1 that interfaces with the servos using a USB2AX.